picocms/picocms.github.io/docs/installing.md

 The best way to get yourself a copy of Pico is to download the [Latest Release][] from our GitHub Page.
 This pre-bundled release comes with all the dependencies necessary for Pico to run.
 The only system requirement of your webserver is that it's running **at least PHP 5.3 or newer**.

 Once you have the latest release, simply upload all the extracted files to the `httpdocs` directory (e.g. `/var/www/html`) of your server.
-If you are using Apache, make sure you upload our included `.htaccess` file for a worry-free configuration.  **Please Note**: Depending on your OS (specifically Mac and Linux), after you've extracted the files, `.htaccess` may appear hidden by your file manager.
+If you are using Apache, make sure you upload our included `.htaccess` file for a worry-free configuration.  **Please Note**: Depending on your OS (specifically Linux and macOS), after you've extracted the files, `.htaccess` may appear hidden by your file manager.

+* Include download button?

 ### Developer Instructions